azalea-rs/azalea/azalea/README.md

 See the [Bevy Cheatbook](https://bevy-cheatbook.github.io/programming/ecs-intro.html) to learn more about Bevy ECS (and the ECS paradigm in general).

-# Using a single-threaded Tokio runtime

-Due to the fact that Azalea clients store the ECS in a Mutex that's frequently locked and unlocked, bots that rely on the `Client` or `Swarm` types may run into race condition bugs (like out-of-order events and ticks happening at suboptimal moments) if they do not set Tokio to use a single thread with `#[tokio::main(flavor = "current_thread")]`.
-This may change in a future version of Azalea.
-Setting this option will usually not result in a performance hit, and Azalea internally will keep using multiple threads for running the ECS itself (because Tokio is not used for this).

 # Debugging

 Azalea uses several relatively complex features of Rust, which may make debugging certain issues more tricky if you're not familiar with them.